zxdvd/blog/content/web/http/CORS.md

 When you embedded b.com in a.com, the `Origin` of requests from the embedded b.com is b.com, not the outside a.com.
 So don't worry about that a normal request will become cors request when embedded in iframe.
 This won't happen.

+### redirect and cors
+When you redirect to different domain using 301 or 302 redirect, the target server should deal with cors properly.
+Otherwise, the redirect will fail due to cors error.

 ### references
 - [fetch spec](https://fetch.spec.whatwg.org/)